 Are Rottweilers, as a breed, aggressive?
 I’d have to say no.

-Again, this is the experience of a single rescue Rottie who had a lot of reason to be aggressive and simply was not.
-Also, again, talking to many other owners of Rotties, this simply is not the case and is something most of us have learned incorrectly from movies and TV shows.
+Again, this is the experience of a single rescue Rottie who had a lot of reason to be aggressive and was not.
+Again, talking to many other owners of Rotties, this is not the case and is something most of us have learned incorrectly from movies and TV shows.

-So yes, they can do some damage and so should be raised in such a way that they are not put in positions where they feel they need to.
+So yes, they can do some damage and so should be raised so that they are not put in positions where they feel they need to.

-Cody lived to be about 12 which is a couple years longer than the average Rottie.
+Cody lived to be about 12, which is a couple of years longer than the average Rottie.

 He even died in a noble sort of way.

-Our daughter and grand daughter hadn’t seen him for awhile.
-They came to visit, took him outside in the front yard for some play, although Cody was, at this point, not much up for play he did try.
-When they brought him back into the house, he simply laid down in our foyer and quietly passed away.
+Our daughter and granddaughter hadn’t seen him for a while.
+They came to visit, took him outside in the front yard for some play; although Cody was, at this point, not much up for play, he did try.
+When they brought him back into the house, he laid down in our foyer and quietly passed away.

 To us, it was clear he wanted to see our daughter and granddaughter just one last time.

 Well, Cody certainly was, and every single other person we have talked to about their Rotties tell the same tale.